dofufa/paper/README.md

 ## Reserved catalog numbers

+There are no catalog numbers using the digit `4`.

+Additionally, here is a list of other reserved numbers.

 | Number | Reason |
 | -- | :-- |
 | `11` | Avoid confusion with LTR paper size |